FreeRTOS/FreeRTOS/FreeRTOS/Test/CMock/smp/README.md

 └── smp_utest_common.h
 ```

  FreeRTOS SMP unit tests are divided into groups and each folder represents a test group.
-These test groups represnt different configurations in FreeRTOSConfig.h.
+These test groups represent different configurations in FreeRTOSConfig.h.

 The following test groups are created for the combinations of `configRUN_MULTIPLE_PRIORITIES` and `configUSE_TIME_SLICING`:
 * single_priority_timeslice